meganemura/object_to_graphql/README.md

 ## Code of Conduct

-Everyone interacting in the ObjectToGraphql project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/object_to_graphql/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ObjectToGraphQL project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/object_to_graphql/blob/main/CODE_OF_CONDUCT.md).